Calculation Point Logo

 Heart Rate Boost

-Sauna raises HR like light cardio—but no muscle work.
+Sauna raises heart rate like light cardio — but without muscle work.

 15-Minute Session